apache/mesos/docs/shared-resources.md

 When a framework receives a resource offer, it can determine whether a volume is shared by checking if the `shared` field has been set.
-Unlike normal persistent volumes, a shared volume that is in use by a task will continue to be offered to the frameworks in the volume's role; this gives those frameworks the opportunity to launch additional tasks that can access the volume.
+Unlike normal persistent volumes, a shared volume that is in use by a task will continue to be offered to the frameworks subscribed to the volume's role;
+this gives those frameworks the opportunity to launch additional tasks that can access the volume.
 A framework can also launch multiple tasks that access the volume using a single `ACCEPT` call.

 Note that Mesos does not provide any isolation or concurrency control between the tasks that are sharing a volume.
 Framework developers should